What is “cypher-spotting”? A renewed interest in Royal Cyphers is making more people stop and take a second look at post boxes.

 The government position was initially not to change the design.
 However, after further attacks and campaigning the Cabinet, led by the Prime Minister Winston Churchill, agreed to an alternative design for Scotland.
 It used only the image of the Crown of St Andrew, part of the regalia of the Honours of Scotland, otherwise known as the Scottish Crown Jewels.

 Throughout the reign of Queen Elizabeth, the Scottish Crown remained on postal vehicles, letter boxes and even within the Royal Mail company logo in Scotland.
 The Crown of St Andrew was on the coffin of Queen Elizabeth II in Edinburgh in September 2022.
+The cypher of King Charles III will not be applied to new post boxes in Scotland and the use of the Crown of St Andrew will continue.

 King Charles III